Information about how teachers can reschedule the key stage 2 tests.

-If you are in any doubt about which type of timetable variation is most appropriate, contact the national curriculum assessments helpline on 0300 303 3013.
+If schools are in any doubt about which type of timetable variation is most appropriate, they should contact the national curriculum assessments helpline on 0300 303 3013.

 To vary the start time of a test on the scheduled day

-You must notify us if you are going to make a start time variation for individual pupils between 7am and 7pm on the day of a test.
+Schools must inform STA if they are going to make a start-time variation between 7am and 7pm on the scheduled day of a test by completing and submitting the ‘Notification of a start time variation’ form in the ‘Access arrangements’ section of NCA tools.
+The notification form is available from Monday 29 January 2018 until Thursday 17 May 2018.
 In the interests of their welfare, pupils must not take the tests before 7am or after 7pm.

-- you need to stagger the tests because you have a large cohort but not enough staff to administer the tests to all pupils at the same time
+the school has a large cohort and not enough staff to administer the tests to all pupils at the same time

-- you have a number of pupils who need readers, translators or scribes and you don’t have enough staff to support them if they were to take the test at the same time
+there are a number of pupils who need readers, translators or scribes and there aren’t enough staff to support them if they were to take the test at the same time

-Schools must not administer a start time variation unless the headteacher can confirm that:
+Schools must not vary the start time of a test unless the headteacher can confirm that:

-the pupil has not been in contact with any of the pupils who have already taken the test(s)
+the pupil has not been in contact with any pupils who have already taken the test(s)

-the pupil has not had access to the test materials via the internet or social media
+the pupil has not had access to the test materials, for example via the internet or social media

-Headteachers may wish to contact the pupil’s parents to confirm that the integrity of the tests has been maintained.
+Headteachers may wish to contact the pupil’s parents to confirm that the confidentiality of the test(s) has been maintained.

-If a pupil has had contact with pupils who have taken the test or had access to the test materials via the internet, the pupil must not take the test and should be marked as ‘A’ (absent) on the attendance register.
+If a pupil has had contact with pupils who have taken the test or had access to the test content, the pupil must not take the test.
+Instead, they should be marked as absent (A) on the test attendance register.